tagia0212/docker-kibana/README.md

 =============

 Kibana webapp.
 This container is designed to run behind an elb with SSL offloading.
-Port 80 redirects urls to https.
-Port 443 actually does not use SSL but is expecting the elb to forward https traffic to port 443 using http.
-This setup will change so that the container only uses port 80 since it should be using the X-Forwarded-Proto header to decide whether to redirect to https or not.
+Port 80 redirects urls to https if the X-Forwarded-Proto header is "https".

 The following environment variables can be used to configure the container: